If the court orders a subject individual not to possess a firearm under subd. 1.

 (Ct.
 App.
 1989).

 There is a bright-line rule prohibiting a circuit court from accepting petitions drafted by persons not authorized to do so under sub.
 (4).
-In Matter of S.P.B., 159 Wis.
+State v.
+S.P.B., 159 Wis.
 2d 393

 , 464 N.W.2d 102